 If you have additional questions about the CITI training requirement, contact us at: COI@oregonstate.edu or (541) 737-2762.

-Conflict of interest presentations and discussions can be given or led by the COI Administrator, the COI Officer and/or members of the COI Committeee.
-Topics for presentations or discussions include: A primer on conflicts of interest in research, How to satisfy OSU COI requirements, and What COI management means.
-If you would like a COI representative to give a presentation or facilitate a discussion, please contact Nicole Wolf, the COI Administrator, at Nicole.Wolf@oregonstate.edu, COI@oregonstate.edu, or 541-737-4692.
+Research Conflict of interest presentations and facilitated discussions are available upon request.
+Topics for presentations or discussions include: A primer on conflicts of interest in research, How to satisfy OSU RCOI requirements, and How to Manage an RCOI.
+If you would like a RCOI Program representative to give a presentation or facilitate a discussion, please contact the RCOI Administrator, at COI@oregonstate.edu or (541) 737-2762.